Home Care, Home Health or Assisted Living?

 2.)
-Understand key differences between in home care and assisted living.
+Understand key differences between in home care, home health, and assisted living.

 Before you can choose between in home care and assisted living, it’s important to understand how they work.
 Here are the basics and key pros and cons for each.

 With in-home care, you typically hire a caregiver to come into the home to interact with your loved one or assist him/her with activities of daily living.
 This enables your older adult to continue living safely at home.
-The specific help provided depends on the older adult’s needs and could include meal preparation, getting around the house, transportation, bathing, dressing, using the toilet, etc.
+The specific help provided depends on the older adult’s needs and could include meal preparation, getting around the house, light housekeeping, transportation, bathing, dressing, using the toilet, companionship, running errands, etc.

 You get a break!